guilhermemvo/garden/docs/reference/module-types/openfaas.md

 # A list of files to write to the module directory when resolving this module.
 This is useful to automatically
 # generate (and template) any supporting files needed for the module.
 generateFiles:
-  - # POSIX-style filename to read the source file contents from, relative to the path of the BundleTemplate
+  - # POSIX-style filename to read the source file contents from, relative to the path of the module (or the
-    # configuration file.
+    # ModuleTemplate configuration file if one is being applied).
     # This file may contain template strings, much like any other field in the configuration.
     sourcePath:

-    # POSIX-style filename to write the resolved file contents to, relative to the path of the Bundle that references
+    # POSIX-style filename to write the resolved file contents to, relative to the path of the module.
-    # the template.
     #
     # Note that any existing file with the same name will be overwritten.
 If the path contains one or more
     # directories, they will be automatically created if missing.